KarlMathuthu/shopalot-mobile-app/README.md

 # shopalot

-The new Revolutionary of Shopping Arduino Kits and Bards i South Africa.
+The new Revolutionary of Shopping Arduino Kits and Bards in South Africa.

 #Number1